yugabyte/yugabyte-db/docs/content/latest/architecture/design-goals.md

 ### Run on commodity hardware

-- Run on any public cloud or on-premise data center.
+- Run on any public cloud or on-premises data center.
 This means YugabyteDB should be able to run on commodity hardware on bare metal machines, VMs or containers.
 - No hard external dependencies.
 For example, YugabyteDB should not rely on atomic clocks, but should be able to utilize one if available.

 ### Kubernetes ready